patrick-kidger/torchcde/README.md

 dv(t) = h(t, v(t))dX(t)      v(t_0) = v0
 ```
 and using `cdeint` as normal.
-This is probably simpler, but forces you to use the same solver for the whole system.
+This is usually the best way to do it!
+It's simpler and usually faster.
+(But forces you to use the same solver for the whole system, for example.)

 The second way is to have `cdeint` output `z(t)` at multiple times `t`, interpolate the discrete output into a continuous path, and then call `cdeint` again.
 This is probably less memory efficient, but allows for different choices of solver for each call to `cdeint`.